wizard97/3400_team5electricboogaloo/docs/Lab2Page.md

     else  Serial.println("This is NOT a 660 Hz tone");
 ```
 It simply decides whether the signal is 660Hz or not by making sure the highest value is at the correct bin number.

+####Conclusion
+This method of simply adjusting the gain and using fft to filter responses workes rather well, especially for the 660Hz tone start for the robot.
+The only issue only on occasion the robot can sometimes detect a tone when a tone is not played.
+For that reason, in final implementations, it would be smart to put a filter of some sort just to get rid of some of the excess noise.
+Another helpful tip is that the code for detecting the tone above can easily be munipulated to create the start for the robot.